 VisionSpring & Warby Parker

 VisionSpring wants to provide access to affordable glasses for men and women, and also improve their livelihood.
 In 2011, VisionSpring decided to partner up with another socially conscious eyewear corporation, Warby Parker, and launched a program named Buy a Pair, Give a Pair.
 By purchasing a pair from Warby Parker, they give another pair to someone in need.
 Other than that, they pushed the community to hold a basic eye check and sold eyeglasses at a very affordable price, also giving eye care and glasses to selected participants.

 PÅTÅR Coffee & IKEA

 PÅTÅR powers up around 13.000 small farmers and almost 50% are women.
 PÅTÅR obtained their coffee beans from sustainable-cultivating farmers and help them achieve financial stability and improve their livelihood in the community.
-In 2012, PÅTÅR and IKEA worked for hand in hand to bring this goodness to coffee drinkers in IKEA's cafes and support a healthier economic chain.
+In 2012, PÅTÅR and IKEA worked for hand in hand to bring this goodness to coffee drinkers in IKEA's cafes and support a healthier economic chains.